Dynatrace/Dynatrace-workflow-samples/templates/Ownership/Team-Import/README.md

 To use this template, please upload the workflow template file `import_teams_from_custom_source.yaml` in the Workflows app.

 Please note, that before executing this workflow, you need to add `raw.githubusercontent.com` to your [allowed outbound connections](https://developer.dynatrace.com/develop/functions/allow-outbound-connections/).

+## ServiceNow
+This demo provides a workflow that queries groups from ServiceNow using the [ServiceNow for Workflows app](https://docs.dynatrace.com/docs/platform-modules/automations/workflows/actions/service-now), which are then imported as teams in Dynatrace.
+The created workflow gets triggered using a fixed schedule with a 720-minute interval.
+To use this template, please upload the workflow template file `import_teams_from_servicenow.yaml` in the Workflows app.